-Icon Introduction
+Introduction

 While it's important that every component in a building or system works individually, it's how they all interact together that really matters.
-With Integrated Systems Testing (IST), commissioning teams are able to put these items to the test.
+With Integrated Systems Testing (IST), the commissioning process are able to put these items to the test.
 They create simulated circumstances that trigger components and subsystems to (hopefully) act and perform how they're supposed to.

 This guide will explain IST commissioning testing, how it works, why they're important, and some examples of these tests.

-Icon What is an IST Test?
+What is an IST Test?

 IST stands for Integrated Systems Test, and it refers to one of the last phases of commissioning testing.
 During this test, all of the systems are tested together under specific simulated circumstances.
 Also known as System Integration Testing (SIT), the goal of the IST is to observe how the different components and subsystems interact with each other in real-world situations.